19hours/sg-statutes/Acts/Income Tax Act.md

 [37/2002]

-[34/2005 wef 30/01/2006]

-(5) For the purpose of subsection (3), where a Singapore company beneficially owns, directly or indirectly, a fraction of the total number of issued ordinary shares of a second Singapore company which in turn beneficially owns, directly or indirectly, a fraction of the total number of issued ordinary shares of a third Singapore company, the Singapore company shall be deemed to have a beneficial ownership of the number of issued ordinary shares of the third Singapore company equal to such fraction of the total number as results from the multiplication of those 2 fractions; and where the third Singapore company beneficially owns, directly or indirectly, a fraction of the total number of issued ordinary shares of a fourth Singapore company, the Singapore company shall be deemed to have a beneficial ownership of the number of issued ordinary shares of the fourth Singapore company equal to such fraction as results from the multiplication of those 3 fractions, and so on.
+(5) For the purpose of subsection (3), where a Singapore company beneficially owns, directly or indirectly, a fraction of the total number of issued ordinary shares of a second Singapore company which in turn beneficially owns, directly or indirectly, a fraction of the total number of issued ordinary shares of a third Singapore company, the Singapore company shall be deemed to have a beneficial ownership of the number of issued ordinary shares of the third Singapore company equal to such fraction of the total number as results from the multiplication of those 2 fractions; and where the third Singapore company beneficially owns, directly or indirectly, a fraction of the total number of issued ordinary shares of a fourth Singapore company, the Singapore company shall be deemed to have a beneficial ownership of the number of issued ordinary shares of the fourth Singapore company equal to such fraction of the total number as results from the multiplication of those 3 fractions, and so on.

 [37/2002]

-[34/2005 wef 30/01/2006]

 (6) A transfer of qualifying deduction may be —